What we’re about

 Generally, pet dogs are only allowed if the write-up includes language specifically welcoming them.
 If you need to bring a service animal on an outing, contact leader prior to trip date.

-This trail is rated as challenging by All Trails.
-Total elevation gain is 1,800 feet, and trail length is 9 miles round trip.
-Be prepared to make a day of it as we take our time on the way up!
+This trail is moderately challenging.
+Total elevation gain is 1,060 feet, and length is about 4.5 miles round trip.
 Well behaved dogs are welcome.

-We will meet at the Chain Lakes Trailhead.
+We will meet at the Fragrance Lake Trailhead.

 The purpose of this outing is to support the Sierra Club's mission.
 You do not need to be a member of the Sierra Club to join us, yet we highly encourage you to show your support.
 For more information about becoming a member of the Sierra Club, please click here.